 The combined oohs and aahs?
 Priceless.
 Bonus points if you bring along some homemade hot cocoa!

 The first time we watched a tree light up post-separation, there was this beautiful moment of awe.
-Holding my daughters' hands in mine, I realised the magic of Christmas was right there with us.
+Holding my daughters' hands in mine, I realised the magic of the season was right there with us.

 14. Go skating, ice skating or rollerskating